-With the PS5 well past its first year anniversary, we're hoping the PSVR 2 improves upon everything its predecessor excelled at and remedies the things it didn’t do so well.
+PSVR 2 is shaping up like it's going to blow our minds away, and now that we're approaching the PS5's two year anniversary, we're hoping the hardware improves upon everything its predecessor excelled at and remedies the things it didn’t do so well.

 The question we need to ask is how the new PSVR will improve on its predecessor.
 What new technologies will Sony implement to justify consumers purchasing another expensive piece of hardware?
 And when will we actually be able to get our hands on it?